 Next, we'll explain why the question is irrelevant and usually indicates a misunderstanding of why you should meditate.

 The dedicated exercise of meditating is meaningless if you don't strive to be mindful when you aren't meditating.
 Mindfulness is the application of the skills you develop when you meditate.

-As Thich Nhat Hanh states:
+As Thich Nhat Hanh states,

-"An emotion comes, stays for a while, and goes away, just like a storm.
-If you’re aware of that, you won’t be afraid."
+An emotion comes, stays for a while, and goes away, just like a storm.
+If you’re aware of that, you won’t be afraid.

-This is the essence of meditation - cultivating awareness of your mind-made activity as it arises and passes (comes and goes).
-But, in order to reap any benefits, you need to apply this awareness to your daily life when you aren't meditating; you need to be mindful.
+This is the essence of meditation - strengthening awareness of your mind-made activity as it comes and goes.
+But, in order to benefit from your practice, you need to apply the awareness you strengthen to your daily life when you aren't meditating.
+Put another way,

 How can you be mindful?